New method of intrauterine insemination with 30% success rate.

 It is applied in cases of unexplained infertility, mild to moderate male infertility, mild and moderate endometriosis.

 IntraUterine Tubo Peritoneal Insemination (IUTPI), is a pioneering method of insemination, painless, well tolerated, both physically and psychologically, requiring less hormonal prescriptions and cost effective.
 In the 15 years of its implementation, the results are very encouraging reaching 30 % per attempt.

 The method’s effectiveness relies on the use of 10 ml of inseminated sperm against the 1 – 4 ml of sperm used in the classical method of insemination (IUI).
-In addition, the specially designed, by Dr. Leonidas Mamas, speculum, the DNB Speculum, clamps the cervix avoiding any reflux of the inseminated sperm.
+In addition, the specially designed, by Dr. Leonidas Mamas, DNB Speculum, clamps the cervix avoiding any reflux of the inseminated sperm.
 Spermatozoa are, thus, pushed along the whole female genital tract (uterus, fallopian tubes, pouch of Douglas) closer to the sites where fertilization takes place.

 IUTPI’s positive results have been published in the medical journal ‘Fertility and Sterility’, March 2006 issue (.pdf) and presented in various international congresses (San Francisco 2008, Athens 2009) causing great interest among scientists and couples.

 A significant number of women with previous, unsuccessful IVF attempts, have achieved pregnancy with this new method of insemination, the IntraUterine Tubo Peritoneal Insemination (IUTPI)